In This Hub:

 On this page:

-What they end up with is a macho parody.
+Still, we're kind of stuck with the term so let's run with it --knowing it's wrong.
 Being an alpha is a whole lot more than just ordering people around or intimidating people with the threat of violence (that's called being a bully).
+And it's definitely more than just being able to beat people up.

 Alphas Look Out For Group

 Here's the catch, the group gives you power on the condition that you look out for their needs.
 That's the deal.
 You get extra power to serve them.
-If you violate this trust then you will be stripped of your power by the group.
+If you violate this trust then you will be stripped of your power by the group (including the entire group abandoning you).

 That simple point is the biggest stumbling block for people who want to be leaders but are not cut out for it.
 Such people are incapable (or unwilling) to look out for anyone's interest except their own.
 And that brings us to the next point.